CLTPayne/chess-game/README.md

 ### Next Steps:

--   Valid en passant capture by a pawn, on the move follow the opponent pawn's double-move

-    -   Could this be done by checking the previous state of the board, only when the pawn is on the opposite middle row, and there is an opponent pawn directly next to you on the same row.
-    -   En Passant is only triggered by a pawns first move being two squares.
-    -   What if ever piece also stored it's past position.

 -   Promotion for a pawn when reaches all the way to back line

     -   Change the board object so it's an object with a board property that is the array of squares